Luca-Divit/lit-restaurants/README.md

-A ruby on rails app to manage restaurants you can:
+A ruby on rails app to manage a restaurants list where you can:

-- Create a restaurant
+- Add a new restaurant
-- Modify a restaurant
+- Modify an already existing restaurant
-- Map view to see where they are located
+- Feature a Map view to see where they are exactly located

 🚧 Work in progress.. 🚧